All Episodes

 Stay with us.

-CNBC reported because Barney Frank's saying so.
+CNBC just reported, because Barney Frank's saying so.

 Barney Frank just now found out the details of these AIG bonuses.

-He got a letter this morning from Andrew Cuomo, the attorney general of New York, and he's conducting a press conference about how shocked he is to learn that they've known about this for a year.
+He got a letter this morning from Andrew Cuomo, the Attorney General of New York, and he's conducting a press conference about how shocked he is to learn that they've known about this for a year.